Minimum wage law: France

 The first nationwide minimum wage in France was introduced via the Interprofessional Guaranteed Minimum Wage (SMIG – Salaire minimum interprofessionnel garanti) law, passed in 1950 and accompanied by a High Commission for Collective Agreements (to set the wages based on average cost of living) and a companion law known as "SMAG" for rural/agricultural occupations.
 The SMIG, which established one baseline hourly wage rate for the Paris region and one for the rest of the country, was indexed to price inflation but rose more slowly than average wages.
-It was replaced by (SMIC – salaire minimum de croissance) in 1970, which remains the basis of the modern minimum wage law in France.
+It was replaced by (SMIC – Salaire minimum interprofessionnel de croissance) in 1970, which remains the basis of the modern minimum wage law in France.

 The national minimum wage (SMIC) in France is updated by the government every year in January.
 By law, the increase cannot be lower than the inflation rate for the previous year.
 In recent years, the increase was up to two times higher than inflation (around 5%, with inflation around 2%).

 In 2004, 15% of the working population received the minimum wage.
 In July 2006, the minimum wage in France was set at €8.27 per hour.
 In July 2008 it was set at €8.71 per hour.
 An increase of 1.3% on 1 July 2009 brought the hourly rate to €8.82.
 In 2010, the minimum wage was increased by 0.5% to €8.86 per hour.